Cold granular targets slow the bulk freezing of an impacting droplet: Freezing with finite-size grains

-Eq.~\ref{eq.stefan}d-f are the additional thermal equations and boundary conditions for the heat sink (grains).
-In particular, Eq.~\ref{eq.stefan}f set it apart from the infinite heat sink problem~\cite{Thievenaz2019}, where a self-similar solution can be constructed.
+Compared to the conventional Stefan problem, Equation~\ref{eq.stefan}d-f are the additional thermal equations and boundary conditions for the heat sink (grains).
+In particular, Eq.~\ref{eq.stefan}f sets it apart from the infinite heat sink problem~\cite{Thievenaz2019}, where a self-similar solution can be constructed.
+A criterion can be established based on the self-similar solution (for instance, in Ref.~\citenum{Thievenaz2019}).
+For $\St\ll 1$, the diffusion coefficient for freezing front development is proportional to $\St^2\,\alpha_i$.
+If the ratio $\St^2\,\alpha_i/\alpha_g$ is smaller than $(d_p/d_g)^2$, the boundary condition Eq.~\ref{eq.stefan}f, and thus the lengthscale $d_g$, becomes relevant.